ACFNY SUPPORTED | PERFORMANCE

 THE VIKTOR FRANKL PROJECT: SEARCH FOR MEANING

-"Viktor Frankl and Meaning during Covid-19" podcast interview:
+"Viktor Frankl and Meaning during Covid-19" Episode 1:

 Christopher Domig speaks to Viktor Frankl’s grandson Alexander Vesely about Frankl, logotherapy, Man’s Search For Meaning and what we can learn about our search for meaning during Covid-19.

 The origin of Viktor Frankl's "Man's Search For Meaning " Episode 2:

 Christopher Domig speaks to Viktor Frankl's grandson Alex Vesely about the origin of the seminal memoir "Man's Search For Meaning".
 Clarifying some existing misconceptions you will learn how and why Frankl wrote his book, why it has remained such a popular book to this day, and how readers can apply the wisdom of Logotherapy to their own lives.